 Advanced Topic: Proper Particles

 In cases where the particle に may cause confusion, you have to substitute other words for it.
 There are two options: から and によって.
-When the verb requires a receiver, you need to use から because using the same particle multiple times won’t make sense to listeners.
+When the verb requires a recipient, you need to use から because using the same particle multiple times won’t make sense to listeners.

 |花が父 に・から 母に渡され（た / ました）。